-Using a colander, rinse the rice thoroughly with water, and then add it into the saucepan.
-Turn the heat down and simmer gently, with the lid left on for 15 minutes, before serving with the chicken thighs.
+Rinse the rice thoroughly with water, and then add it into the saucepan.
+Turn the heat down and simmer gently, with the lid left on, for 15 minutes before serving with your jerk chicken.

 You’ll be close to Dunn's River Falls when you stay at the Riu Ocho Rios in Jamaica.

 The adults-focussed Riu Reggae comes with a beachfront location and boats swim-up bars.

 Three outdoor pools, à la carte dining, and free Wi-Fi are just a few things you can expect at the Riu Negril.